leePhilip23/NLP-Song-Recommendation/README.md

 # NLP-Song-Recommendation
 Recommends a playlist depending on scenario

+Note: This is a new project I just started.